 - The area covered by the vertical rays is always less than the slant rays.
 If more area is covered, the energy gets distributed and the net energy received per unit area decreases.

-- Moreover, the sun’s rays with small angle traverse more of the atmosphere than rays striking at a large angle.
+- Moreover, the sun’s rays with small angles traverse more of the atmosphere than rays striking at a large angle.

-- Longer the path of the sun’s rays, greater is the amount of reflection and absorption of heat by the atmosphere.
+- The longer the path of the sun’s rays, the greater the amount of reflection and absorption of heat by the atmosphere.
 As a result, the intensity of insolation is less.

 3. Duration of the day

-- Duration of the day varies from place to place and season to season.
+- The duration of the day varies from place to place and season to season.
 It decides the amount of insolation received on the earth’s surface.

-- The longer the duration of the day, the greater is the amount of insolation received.
-Conversely shorter the duration of the day leads to receipt of less insolation.
+- The longer the day, the greater the amount of insolation received.
+Conversely, a shorter day leads to the receipt of less insolation.

 4. Transparency of the atmosphere

-- The transparency of the atmosphere depends upon the cloud cover and its thickness, dust particles, water vapour, etc. They reflect, absorb or transmit insolation.
+- The transparency of the atmosphere depends upon the cloud cover and its thickness, dust particles, water vapor, etc. They reflect, absorb, or transmit insolation.

-- Thick cloud hinders the solar radiation to reach the earth’s surface.
+- A thick cloud hinders solar radiation from reaching the earth’s surface.
 Similarly, water vapour absorbs solar radiation resulting in less amount of insolation reaching the surface.

-- When the solar radiation passes through the atmosphere, water vapour, ozone and other gases absorb much of the near infrared radiation (mainly in the troposphere).
+- When solar radiation passes through the atmosphere, water vapor, ozone, and other gases absorb much of the near-infrared radiation (mainly in the troposphere).

 - Very small suspended particles in the troposphere scatter visible spectrum both to space and towards the earth’s surface.
-This process adds colour to the sky.
+This process adds color to the sky.

-- The red colour of the rising and the setting sun and the blue colour of the sky are the results of scattering of the light within the atmosphere.
+- The red color of the rising and the setting sun and the blue color of the sky are the results of the scattering of the light within the atmosphere.